When considering your options in the mortgage landscape of UK, it might better suit your needs to learn about porting your existing mortgage.

 Eligibility criteria for mortgage porting

-How does your credit rating affect eligibility?
+How credit rating affects eligibility

-Your credit rating plays a significant role in determining your eligibility for porting a mortgage.
-Most lenders review your credit history to assess risk.
 A strong credit score often means better chances of approval.
-On the other hand, a lower score could limit your options or lead to less favorable terms.
+On the other hand, a lower score could limit your options or lead to less favourable terms.

 Changes in your household income directly affect mortgage porting eligibility.
 Lenders evaluate your income to ensure you can sustain mortgage payments.
 A higher income might ease the process, while a reduced income could necessitate additional financial scrutiny.